Dallas Texans (NFL)

-The Dallas Texans played in the National Football League (NFL) for one season, 1952, with a record of 1–11.
+The Dallas Texans played in the National Football League (NFL) for one season in 1952.
+They posted a record of 1–11.

-The Texans are considered one of the worst teams in NFL history, both on and off the field, and while based in Dallas, they were later based in Hershey, Pennsylvania and Akron, Ohio during their only season.
-After the team folded, the league awarded its assets to the new Baltimore Colts (who moved to Indianapolis in 1984).
+Initially based in Dallas, the team was returned to the league in the middle of the season and became a traveling team based in Hershey, Pennsylvania, and Akron, Ohio.

-Professional football returned to Dallas in 1960, as the American Football League (AFL) commenced operations with one of its eight charter members in Dallas (also called the Texans), while the NFL added the Dallas Cowboys.
+Professional football returned to Dallas in 1960, as the American Football League (AFL) commenced operations with one of its eight charter members in Dallas, also called the Texans, while the NFL added the Dallas Cowboys.
+The AFL Dallas Texans would later move to Kansas City, Missouri, and be re-branded as the "Chiefs" in 1963.

-While both franchises have proved far more successful both on and off the field, only the Cowboys remained in Dallas: the AFL Texans moved to Kansas City and were re-branded the Chiefs in 1963.

-In 1974, the World Football League placed a team in Texas called the Houston Texans.
-The team transferred to Shreveport, Louisiana before the 1974 season was finished.
-In 2002, the NFL would revive the Houston Texans nickname when it added a new franchise called the Houston Texans as its 32nd franchise.

-Since their demise, the Dallas Texans are regarded as being the last NFL franchise to collapse outright and permanently cease operations: none of the Colts, the AFL/NFL Texans/Chiefs, the Cowboys, or the modern NFL Texans claim any relationship with the earlier 1952 Texans franchise or its predecessors (including NFL charter member the Dayton Triangles), despite the players and assets remaining contiguous.
+After the team folded, the league awarded its assets to the new Baltimore Colts, who retained the team's blue-and-white colors.
+However, neither the Colts nor the NFL recognize the Texans or their previous incarnations dating back to 1913 as part of the Colts' legacy.
+Thus, as of 2025, the Dallas Texans are the most recent NFL team to fold and not have its legacy included in that of any other team.

 History

-After the 1951 season, the financially troubled New York Yanks franchise, originally founded as the Dayton Triangles, was put on the market by Ted Collins, who had founded the franchise in 1944 as the Boston Yanks before moving it to New York City in 1949, rebranding them as the Bulldogs, and rebranded it again as the Yanks in 1950.
+After the 1951 season, the financially troubled New York Yanks franchise was put on the market by Ted Collins, who had founded the franchise in 1944 as the Boston Yanks before moving it to New York City in 1949, rebranding them as the Bulldogs, and rebranded it again as the Yanks in 1950.
 After failing to find a buyer, Collins sold the team back to the League.

-On January 29, 1952, a Dallas-based group led by a pair of young millionaires, Giles Miller and his brother Connell, completed the purchase of what was ostensibly a new franchise: the first-ever major league sports team based in Texas.
+On January 29, 1952, a Dallas-based group led by a pair of young millionaires, brothers Giles and Connell Miller, completed the purchase of what was ostensibly a new franchise: the first-ever major league sports team based in Texas.
 However, the Millers also acquired the entire Yanks roster in the sale; thus, for all intents and purposes, the brothers bought the Yanks and relocated them to Dallas.
+Purchase price for the team was $200,000 — with $100,000 paid up front and the balance paid in installments.
+This comparatively vast expansion fee was charged to allow the league to buy out the Yanks' lease for the use of Yankee Stadium.

+NFL owners voted 10–1 in favor of the sale and relocation, with Pittsburgh Steelers owner Art Rooney casting the lone dissenting vote.

-Home games were set for the 75,000-seat Cotton Bowl, home stadium of the Southern Methodist University Mustangs: the Millers originally wanted to name the team the Rangers, but decided to call them the Texans instead.
+Home games were set for the 75,000-seat Cotton Bowl, home stadium of the Southern Methodist University Mustangs.
+Three names were considered for the new franchise: the Rangers, the Rebels, or the Texans.
+The last-mentioned was eventually the moniker chosen.